CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 Independent electrical supply lines

 In this case, it must be ensured, especially with devices that are simply connected, that devices that provide each other with redundancy are not connected to the same supply.
-In addition, the devices must be distributed equally to both strands according to their power consumption.
+In addition, the devices must be distributed evenly according to their power consumption on both strands.

 #### INF.1.M22 Safe Doors and Windows (CIA)